-Last month, New York lighting designer Bec Brittain invited fellow craft-led designers Material Lust and Alex P. White to showcase as part of Strange Days, a sensuous deco-eques interior showcase.
+Last month, New York lighting designer Bec Brittain invited fellow craft-led designers Material Lust and Alex P. White to showcase as part of Strange Days, a sensuous deco-eques interior staging.

 Taking a playful yet prompt approach, celebrated designer Bec Brittain opened her Midtown Manhattan studio to curate a unique showroom staging.
 Strange Days (on view from 13 September to 13 October) brought together singular furniture and accessory pieces by fellow New York-based craft-led practices Material Lust and Alex P. White to compliment the lighting talent’s latest Mercury fixture; a large curtain-like spatial installation comprising 35 beaded strands.